(revised January 3, 2018)

 Palestine -- recognizes the legitimacy of Israel as a state, a home for the Jewish people.

-Israel -- recognizes the right of the Palestinian people to have a national state, in the same way that Israel has a national state, but holds off defining what geographic territory constitutes Palestine.
+Israel -- recognizes the right of the Palestinian people to have a national state, in the same way that the Jewish people have a national state.

 Palestine -- affirms that the State of Palestine and the State of Israel should be good neighbors, at peace with one another, and enjoying productive cooperation within a regional zone of economic prosperity.